eyeseast/podcasts/README.md

 This is a script to download podcast audio files -- MP3, M4A, etc -- from a collection of feeds, without a dedicated podcast app.
 It will put files in a `podcasts` folder.
 You can then copy those files onto the player of your choice.

-This works because pocasting is still based on the open RSS standard, and files are hosted on public servers.
+This all works because pocasting is still based on the open RSS standard, and files are hosted on public servers.
 This is what your podcast player is doing under the hood.

+I've written this with the assumption that you're using it on an Apple computer and running commands by clicking things in Finder.
+You can also run the scripts here from Terminal.
+Both should work the same.
+The instructions below are mostly for Finder.

 ## Caveat Emptor